 When the expression ‘web analytics’ is mentioned, the majority of us would associate it with the free tracking tool Google Analytics which businesses, and internet marketers in general, use to see how many visitors their sites are attracting.
 The fact is that most websites include good analytics.
 The problem is that many of us fail to realise the richness of information that Google Analytics and other good website analytics tools can bring.

 Web Analytics – Not just measuring “hits”

 Web Analytics tools aren’t purely for detecting how much traffic or ‘hits’ your site has gotten over a period of days, weeks or months and anyone who uses them purely in this vein is definitely missing out on a significant opportunity.

 With clear goals set out for your website and for your marketing activities, Web Analytics can be used to provide a wealth of information about performance – helping you to make investments and other business decisions going forward.

 With this in mind, here are just some other ways that you can utilise Web Analytics tools to help you with your offline and online marketing performance.

 Measuring the overall effectiveness of offline as well as online advertising

 Traffic source information is one of the most powerful tools in Web Analytics.
 You’re spending time and money on marketing – but what is working and what is not?
-This is not only relevant to online marketing, but if planned properly can also provide you with great insights to your offline marketing performance.
+This is not only relevant to online marketing, but if planned properly can also provide you with great insights into your offline marketing performance.

-For online marketing efforts – if you are paying to be included in directories or association listings – which ones are bring in traffic and which ones are not?
+For online marketing efforts – if you are paying to be included in directories or association listings – which ones bring in traffic and which ones are not?
 Of the ones that are bringing in traffic – which are converting?